($797) Cost to ship a car from Philadelphia, PA to Chicago, IL

 The best Philadelphia to Chicago car shipping companies

-We’ve compared thousands of providers and identified the best car shipping companies to handle your move from Philadelphia to Chicago:
+We’ve done the research, and these are the best car shipping companies to help transport your vehicle from Philadelphia to Chicago:

 - Best for Real-Time Tracking: Nexus Auto Transport